-We have audited the accompanying financial statements of Good Health Foundation, Inc. (the Foundation), a component unit of the Health Care District of Palm Beach County, Florida, which comprise the statements of financial position as of September 30, 2021 and 2020, the related statements of activities and changes in net assets and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the financial statements of Good Health Foundation, Inc. (the Foundation), which comprise the statements of financial position as of September 30, 2022 and 2021, the related statements of activities and changes in net assets and cash flows for the years then ended, and the related notes to the financial statements collectively, the financial statements.